Research in the School of Nursing and Midwifery

 Demographic changes such as the ageing of the population, migration patterns, socioeconomic differences, occupation, education, ethnicity and lifestyles all present a multitude of challenges for health promotion, incidence, prevalence and burden of disease, management of chronic illnesses as well as care and support for older adults.

-This research team focuses on nursing and related health research on contemporary health problems of local relevance and global significance for older adults and people with chronic illnesses, as well as for providers and consumers of healthcare, social care and support more broadly:
+Our team focuses on nursing and related health research on contemporary health problems of local relevance and global significance for older adults and people with chronic illnesses, as well as for providers and consumers of healthcare, social care and support more broadly:

 - What are the predictors of health, quality of life and thriving for older adults and people with chronic illnesses in various settings?